CRAG666/code_runner.nvim/README.md

 3. Use a command to run the project.
 It is only necessary to define command(You do not need to write navigate to the root of the project, because automatically the plugin is located in the root of the project).

+Note: Don't forget to name your projects because if you don't do so code runner will fail as it uses the name for the buffer name

 #### Projects parameters

 -  `name`: Project name